All the governors and staff at Great Milton C of E Primary School strive to keep children safe by:

 contributing to effective partnership working between all those involved in providing services for our children.

-Great Milton's Safeguarding and Child Protection Policy was updated in September 2020 to reflect the new guidance from DFE September 2020.
+Great Milton C of E Primary School's Safeguarding and Child Protection Policy was updated in September 2022 to reflect the new guidance from DFE.
 Usually this policy, and others linked to Safeguarding, are updated and ratified by governors at least every 12 months.
+You can find it below.

 The school is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

 Designated Safeguarding Leads at Great Milton C of E Primary School

-We have four Designated Leads (DLS) in School.
+We have five Designated Leads (DLS) in school.
 They are: